 This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-The dance itself comes from the opening of a anime known as Galaxy Angel Rune which was the counterpart of the second Galaxy Angel game.
-It ran for 13 episodes in 2006 and generally did not receive very good reviews compared to it’s first season (shown below, left).
-The song that is used is a sped-up version of Danish duo Me & My’s 1995 single, “Baby Boy”, by DJ Speedycake who is famous for creating the sped-up remix of Caramelldansen (shown below, right).
+The dance itself comes from the opening of a Japanese TV anime Galaxy Angel Rune, the counterpart of Galaxy Angel II games (shown below, left).
+It ran for 13 episodes in 2006 and generally did not receive very good reviews compared to it’s first season.
+Meanwhile The song that is used is a sped-up version of Danish duo Me & My’s 1995 single, “Baby Boy”, by DJ Speedycake who is famous for creating the sped-up remix of Caramelldansen (shown below, right).

 The days to follow had users uploading their own versions of the meme.

 As well as other anime dance memes, Pappara dance is also accepted in outside Japan.
 “Pappara baby boy template” made by a deviantART user DreamerSkyte in August 2009 helps the creation in English-speaking world.

 Left: Touhou Project | Right: Dangan Ronpa

 Left: Reborn! | Right: Ib

 Before Pappara dance came, this dance scene in Galaxy Angel Rune OP had been set to a subject for parody art works on Futaba Channel (2chan) in 2006-2007.
 Threads of those aren’t archived.
 But several illustrations made in those days are left on the web, and some of users in the Japanese illustrators community pixiv still post their art works under the tag “Rune OP Parody” (る～んOPパロ).